The American Dental Association recommends routine teeth cleanings in order to maintain good oral health for years to come.

-If you’re at the rinsing phase, you’re almost done with yourappointment!
-After the hygienist rinses your teeth and gums, just sit tight until Dr. Suk Jun Yun comes to do the final inspection of your gums and teeth.
+If you’re at the rinsing phase, you’re almost done with your teeth cleaning appointment!
+After the hygienist rinses your teeth and gums, just sit tight until Dr. Yun comes to do the final inspection of your gums and teeth.

 After your teeth cleaning, you will be prompted to schedule your next appointment with us, which will be 6 months out.
 It is important to schedule your appointment not a day earlier than this 6-month mark so that your insurance company will cover your future dental cleaning.

 At the very end, we will print out your bill and discuss how much your insurance covered and how much you owe us for the teeth cleaning and any other services we provided.
-Most insurance companies recognize the value of preventive care and will cover most, if not all, of the cost of your dental cleaning.
+Most insurance companies recognize theand will cover most, if not all, of the cost of your dental cleaning.

-Our Grand Rapids, MI teeth cleaning dentist knows that healthy teeth are a result of consistent healthy habits.
+Our Grand Rapids dentist knows that healthy teeth are a result of consistent healthy habits.
 We’re always happy to answer any questions you might have about how to take care of your pearly whites.
-To make an appointment with Dr. Suk Jun Yun, call NorthPointe Family Dental and Treatment Center at (616) 288-6134!
+To schedule an appointment with Dr. Suk Jun Yun, call the NorthPointe Family Dental and Implant Center at (616) 288-6134.